Little Miss Optimist: Plot

-As described in a film magazine, when the foster mother of Mazie-Rosie Carden (Martin) marries, she is forced to find another home.
+As described in a film magazine, when the foster mother of Mazie-Rosie Carden marries, she is forced to find another home.
 She is sent to Hope Mission where she is given a place to stay.
-A millionaire named West (Joy) is murdered in his home, and Mazie's brother Ben (West) is accused of the crime.
+A millionaire named West is murdered in his home, and Mazie's brother Ben is accused of the crime.
 Fear of the police drives Mazie to flee to a church where she hides for several days.
 On Sunday, she is forced to hide in the pulpit and from here she is able to identify the killer through a much damaged coin West had on his person at the time of his murder.
 With the real murderer brought to justice and her brother free, Mazie is happy.
 She discovers that she is loved by a young man whom she befriended when he first came to the town, and like a fairy tale they live happily ever after.